 NetEase received a single clearance but the fact it's a roleplaying game suggests they had better luck than Tencent, even though cultural differences often make these analyses more like shots in the dark.

 Unfortunately for Tencent, neither Fortnite: Battle Royale nor PUBG found themselves among the approved titles in this round.
-When you consider that Fortnite has raked in $455 million in 2018, $69 million of which came in December 2018 alone, the company's situation and the state of the mobile become apparent.
+When you consider that Fortnite has raked in $ in 2018, $69 million of which came in December 2018 alone, the company's situation and the state of the mobile become apparent.

 All the parties involved remain optimistic that SAPP will pick up the pace in the following months, with 2-3 thousand licenses expected to be approved annually.
 Considering that both Tencent and NetEase took quite a few financial hits during the ordeal, we hope this is indeed true.

-Tencent have reacted quickly following the Chinese government's concerns, even policing gaming time and announcing face recognition checks, all to comply with the regulations.
+Tencent have reacted quickly following the Chinese government's concerns, even and announcing face recognition checks, all to comply with the regulations.
 Hopefully, 2019 ends up being kinder, which should be a certainty once Fortnite and PUBG are approved.